From teenage graffiti to a country in ruins: Syria's two years of rebellion

 As the frontlines hardened into stalemate, rebels acquired more effective weapons - some seized from military bases and others smuggled in from Turkey, Jordan and Lebanon.
 In response Assad's forces raised the stakes again and by early 2013 were firing missiles, some possibly Scuds, into residential areas.

-Several missiles slammed into Aleppo neighbourhoods in the last week of February, burying whole families, activists said.
+Several missiles slammed into Aleppo neighborhoods in the last week of February, burying whole families, activists said.
 Human Rights Watch said 141 people were killed.

 THE LAST STAND?